-12. Securities borrowing and lending
+12. Securities borrowing and lending/ Islamic securities selling and buying-negotiated transactions

 In a securities borrowing and lending transaction, the borrower of the shares or rights is deemed to have acquired the voting rights attached to the shares or rights under paragraph 4.01 of the Code.
 When the borrower returns or sells the shares or rights, he is deemed to have disposed of the voting rights attached to those shares or rights.